n00b-Cooder/web-ctf-cyberkith/README.md

 # Already been solved
-# some resources maybe alrady removed
+# some resources maybe already removed
 # web-ctf-cyberkith